cedricwalter/cedricwalter.github.io/_posts/2004-09-02-metakernel-unofficial-site.md

 >
 > Now, with this program, all the available memory can be used (even the port 2-3-4-5) instead of the 128kb based-ram memory…Another example :
 >
-> By the past, to edit a 20kb rpl-program, you need 3 times the memory to edit the files, and after pressing the Edit key, you wait 3 minutes, now, you wait at worst 10 seconds !!! (all the -&gt;STR functions were rewritten) …
+> By the past, to edit a 20kb rpl-program, you need 3 times the memory to edit the files, and after pressing the Edit key, you wait 3 minutes, now, you wait at worst 10 seconds !!! (all the ->STR functions were rewritten) …
 >
 > The memory manager was also rewritten , to edit a text file , you just need twice the text size of the memory !
 Forget the Insufficient-Memory message, if your program is just on the stack , it”s always possible to edit it ! .
 >